Mathematics BS

 Hugo J. Woerdeman, PhD (Vrije Universiteit, Amsterdam).
 Professor.
 Matrix and operator theory, systems theory, signal and image processing, and harmonic analysis.

-J. Douglas Wright, PhD (Boston University) Associate Department Head.
+J. Douglas Wright, PhD (Boston University) Department Head.
 Professor.
-Partial differential equations, specifically nonlinear waves and their interactions.
+Partial and lattice differential equations, specifically nonlinear waves and their interactions.

 Dennis G. Yang, PhD (Cornell University).
 Associate Teaching Professor.
 Dynamical systems, neurodynamics.